 1974 Outstanding Contributions in a Selected Area of Research

-Lena Armstrong Lewis has been selected to receive the second AACC Award for Outstanding Achievements in a Selected Area of Clinical Chemistry, sponsored by the Boehringer Mannheim Corporation.
+Lena Armstrong Lewis has been selected to receive the second the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Achievements in a Selected Area of Clinical Chemistry, sponsored by the Boehringer Mannheim Corporation.
 The 1974 Award is for expertise in the area of lipids and lipoproteins.

 Dr. Lewis received the Ph.D. degree in physiology from the Ohio State University, and followed this with several years as a postdoctoral fellow in physiology and endocrinology at The Ohio State University and the Cleveland Clinic Foundation.
 In 1971, she was appointed Adjunct Professor in Chemistry at Cleveland State University.